 This is the super-type of all CLSQL-specific conditions defined by CLSQL, or any of it's database-specific interfaces.
 There are no defined initialization arguments nor any accessors.

-SQL-ERROR -- the super-type of all CLSQL-specific errors
+SQL-ERROR -- the super-type of all ${\it CLSQL}$ -specific errors sql-error, error, serious-condition, sql-condition, condition, t

 SQL-ERROR